zachpaul7/zachpaul7/README.md

-### Hi there, I'm Sin Yeong 👋
+### 👋 Hi there, I'm Sin Yeong

-Currently, I'm making a game using Unity and c#.🎮
+Currently, I'm making a game using Unity and C#. 🎮